brunomikoski/TMP-Text-Juicer/README.md

 Basically you can access and change the progress of the animation by the animator itself, or using the helpers inside the TextAnimation, by simply caling, `Play()`, `Stop()` and `Restart()`

 ###### Adding new effects
-Is quite simple, you just need to extend the BaseVertexModifier, and you have access to change whatever you want, in the example bellow, is using a curve to simple multiply the Y from the position itself, generating this effect
+Is quite simple, you just need to extend the TextJuicerVertexModifier

 ```csharp
 [RequireComponent(typeof(TMP_TextJuicer))]